xreedev/Research-Asist-Tool/README.md

-Certainly!
-Here's the revised README content with the addition of the Text-to-Speech feature and the removal of the example code:

 ---

-# Scientific Paper Summarizer
+# Scientific Paper Summarizer and Research Assist

-The Scientific Paper Summarizer is a tool designed to aid in the summarization of scientific papers, enabling users to quickly extract key information and generate concise summaries.
-It employs advanced natural language processing techniques to analyze the content of papers and distill essential insights.
+This website was designed to  help researchers and students help simplify understanding and working with scientific articles and research papers.This tool currently only wokrs for Springr non-mathematical papers only.New versions will aim to add more papers and capabilities, all contributions are openly welcomed, in building a student and research friendly application.

 ## Features: